gerefi/gerefi-hardware/lambda-x2/readme.md

 # Bluetooth

 No extra steps needed to initialize JDY-33.
-Default device name is "gerefi WBO x2" (or "RuseEFI WBO x2 BLE" for BT BLE)
+Default device name is "gerefi WBO x2" (or "gerefi WBO x2 BLE" for BT BLE)

 Default baud rate is 115200.